Home

 Maker's mark unknown.

 Joseph Barton produced and sold sleigh bells in the 1790s in Stockbridge, Massachusetts.
-I do not know Joseph's connection with the William Barton family.
-Joseph is credited with training other men who later established bell foundries in New Britain, Connecticut.
+Joseph's connection, if any, with the William Barton family is unclear.
+Joseph is credited with training apprentices, in particular James North and Joseph Shipman, who later established bell foundries in New Britain, Connecticut.
 (6)

 Orson Starr and son John Almon Starr